sureshkvl/website-grav/user/pages/02.services/_main/text.md

 ---
-## Trainings and Project Assistance
+## Online Trainings and Project Assistance
-our trainings.